lh3/TRF-mod/README.md

 # TRF-mod

-TRF-mod is a modified version of [TRF][TRF] with the identical algorithm.
+TRF-mod is a modified version of [TRF](#TRF) with the identical algorithm.
 It added a BED-like output format and an alternative command-line interface with default parameters.
 To use TRF-mod: